Three Children

 • Will the child bring any pet with them and/or if the foster carer household includes a pet, does this pose any concerns for matching?

 This list is not exhaustive and in an emergency there may be limited information available.
-The matching should consider the needs of the child and the suitability of the foster carer(s) and the foster carer’s household, to meet those needs taking into account other children in placement and/or the foster carer's own children.
+The matching should consider the needs of the child and the suitability of the foster carer(s) and the foster carer’s household, to meet those needs taking into account other children in the home and/or the foster carer's own children.

 The National Minimum Standards 2011 states: